lucasoliveiraandrade/springboot-example/README.md

 # springboot-example

-A very little spring boot application just for example
+A small spring boot application just for example.